nkabrown/nkabrown.github.io/site/pages/philosophy.rocket.md

 -   [rollup-plugin-summary](https://yousifalraheem.github.io/rollup-plugin-summary/) - summarizes size of rollup build output
 -   [@rollup/plugin-terser](https://github.com/rollup/plugins/tree/master/packages/terser) - parse, mangle, and minify JS with terser

-We want to combine our individual files and components into an application in an optimized way and we use Rollup as our module bundler to accomplish this.
-Rollup makes our bundles leaner and improves application start-up time.
+I want to combine my individual files and components into an application in an optimized way and I use Rollup as my module bundler to accomplish this.
+Rollup makes bundles leaner and improves application start-up time.
 Rollup uses the EcmaScript module standard instead of non-standardized module approaches like CommonJS and AMD.
 Rollup also statically analyzes code imports and performs [tree-shaking](https://rollupjs.org/faqs/#what-is-tree-shaking) to remove unused code from the bundle output.

-Our selection of plugins is compatible with Rollup v3.
+This selection of plugins is compatible with Rollup v3.
 For guidance on migrating from Rollup v2 to v3 see the [Rollup v3 migration guide](https://rollupjs.org/migration/).

 ## Repository Healthcheck